-In 2018, the American Transportation Research Institute (ATRI) laid out the top 10 things concerning the trucking industry today.
-After a detailed survey of over 1500 responses, the top concerns and were:
+Every year, the American Transportation Research Institute (ATRI) issues a survey that lays out the top things concerning the trucking industry today.
+Each year the top concerns consistently are:

 Each of these concerns received a considerable number of responses and organizations like the ATA and ATRI are investigating strategies to combat them.